 Purpose of Program

 The purpose of this conference is to assist Nurse Managers to manage with clarity and confidence in modern health environments so as to improve patient outcomes.

 Your learning outcomes:

-Reflect on your current management style and relate this to your strengths in performing the role of an effective nurse manager
+Reflect on their current management style and relate this to their strengths in performing the role of an effective nurse manager

 Be confident in dealing professionally and swiftly with team behaviour that undermines effective patient care